REPOST: LNH: Easily-Discovered Man #45

 "And I once went with a friend to a mosque where three years

-the imam criticized U.S. policy towards Israel," Cynical Lass said.
+later, the imam criticized U.S. policy towards Israel," Cynical Lass

-"I'm hoping if we turn ourselves in now, I'll get a room with an ocean
+said.
+"I'm hoping if we turn ourselves in now, I'll get a room with

 "I'm ashamed to say I even know you people," I said.
 "In